riograndewaves/riograndewaves.github.io/wrri.md

    The Bureau of Reclamation has allocated $60 million of taxpayer dollars to mitigate drought impacts on the lower Rio Grande.
 The Water Resources Research Institute (WRRI) seeks public input on how to spend this money.

-You can make a difference to the health of the Rio Grande in southern New Mexico by providing input!
+**Please help to restore a flowing river by responding!
+Your input can make a difference.**

 They have an [online survey](https://survey123.arcgis.com/share/2acd82fb2ab94a9e915283875d4fdc1d) for people to rank strategies to mitigate droughts.
-It would be great if a large number of people (you!) could respond.
+It would be great if a large number of people (you!) could respond. **The deadline for input is June 30.**

    [The survey](https://survey123.arcgis.com/share/2acd82fb2ab94a9e915283875d4fdc1d) can be completed in just a few minutes -- you can do it now!
 It has 5 pages: